-To enhance your understanding of customer touchpoints, let’s consider where different opportunities fit best on the journey map.
+To enhance your understanding of customer touchpoints, let’s consider where different opportunities fit best on the customer journey map.
 Keep in mind the customer journey is rarely linear, and many assets will connect with people at multiple points along their path.

-ConsiderationOrganic social media and community management, press releases, partnerships.
+ConsiderationOrganic social media and community management, press releases, and partnerships.

 DecisionVideos (reviews, tutorials, branded content), surveys, blog content.

 ActionWebsite UX/UI and on-site content.

-- Loyalty: Organic social media and community management, surveys, video, partnerships.
+Customer loyaltyOrganic social media and community management, surveys, video, and partnerships.
 You’ll notice that retaining customers involves just as much strategy and active engagement as acquiring them.

 For example, surveys about key factors in the decision-making experience will address different concerns than customer satisfaction surveys that measure your Net Promoter Score (NPS).
-Think about the questions and expectations consumers will have at each junction and optimize their experience accordingly.
+Consider the questions and expectations consumers will have at each junction and optimize their experience accordingly.

-QuestionPro CX offers intuitive customer surveys and professional research services that will help you get the most out of connections you make with your consumers.
+QuestionPro CX offers intuitive customer surveys and professional research services to help you get the most out of your connections with your consumers.
 Get started today!